EV Charger Installation in Washington State: 279,781 EVs (2026 Guide)

 Do I need a panel upgrade for an EV charger in Washington?

-80% of Washington homes don't need a panel upgrade.
+Most Washington homes with 200-amp service clear a NEC Article 220 load calculation without a panel upgrade — J.D.
+Power found only 28% of EV owners needed panel-specific work, even though ESFI found 65% were told they did.
 Seattle metro homes built after 1990 typically have 200A panels.
 Older homes in central Seattle or Tacoma with 100A panels may need a load calculation.
-ChargeRight's $12.99 assessment uses NEC 220.82 to give you a definitive answer.
+ChargeRight's $49 assessment uses NEC Article 220 to give you a definitive answer.

 Which Washington areas have the most EVs?